 Have you ever wondered what is that distant mountain?

-Are you a weather fan willing to do state-of-the-art forecasts?
+Are you a photographer willing to capture state-of-the-art pictures?

-If this is your case, or if you just landed here moved by your curiosity, please have a seat and enjoy the view… We are Beyond Horizons, the home for the longest distant sights on Earth!
+If this is your case, or if you just landed here moved by your curiosity, please have a seat and enjoy the view… We are Beyond Horizons, home of the longest distant sights on Earth!

-An amazing world were Geography, Mountaineering, Meteorology and Photography come together to achieve sights that are beyond human imagination and show us how beautiful our planet is.
+An amazing world where Geography, Mountaineering, Meteorology and Photography come together to achieve sights that are beyond human imagination and to show us how beautiful our planet is.

 443 km. from Pyrenees to the Alps

 Want some ideas?
 Check our list of the longest lines of sight.